JL Memorial Educational Bursaries

 JL Errol Williams Filmmaker Education Bursary

-Advances education in film and media arts by supporting learning, training, and skill development for emerging Black and racialized filmmakers in New Brunswick.
+Advances education in film and media arts by supporting emerging Black and racialized filmmakers in New Brunswick.

 The bursary supports learning, training, and skill development through supervised, education-focused activities and is not provided as unrestricted income or a prize.